hdcodedev/snowfall/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Show Your Support

-If you like this project, please consider giving it a star on GitHub!
+If you like this project, please give it a star ⭐

-## Issues

-Found a bug?
-Please [open an issue](https://github.com/hdcodedev/snowfall/issues) on GitHub.
+Found a bug or have a feature request?
+[Open an issue](https://github.com/hdcodedev/snowfall/issues) on GitHub.